AugustasV/100DaysOfKubernetesJourney/006/Readme.md

 First step to generate access token on three different cloud providers (digital ocean, vultr and hetzner).
 Interesting that on vultr I could even specify subnet access control for API token.

+Create and specify tokens from cloud providers in `variables.tf` file or directly in plan command line
+Example:

+`
+terraform plan --var hetzner_token=46468468468486
+`